alexchenhz/salary-negotation/README.md

 - There should be some kind of penalty, since these actions take time.
 - Also, some actions should only be available if certain observed conditions are met.
+- 1 action per step -> penalty will be others could accept an offer before you do
+- Each time step you aren't working you get a pentaly
+- Each time step an employer doesn't have an employee it gets a penalty
+- Offers with deadlines (2 full iterations of all agents?)

+# Agents

+Start with stable baselines RL algorithms (ex: PPO).